 - hallucinations and psychosis

 If you use weed while you’re pregnant or breastfeeding, there’s a greater chance that your baby will have birth defects or problems with brain development.

-Weed’s short-term effects start to taper off after one to three hours.
-Some effects, like memory problems or trouble sleeping, can last a few days.
+Weed’s short-term effects start to taper off after 1 to 3 hours.